Cost Comparison

 What Drives Cost Differences?

-Several factors contribute to the varying costs of becoming a licensed home inspector across states.
-These include the cost of tuition for required training courses, exam fees, state-specific licensing fees, application processing fees, and costs associated with mandatory background checks.
-Additionally, the general cost of living in a state can influence the overall expenses.
+Several factors influence the cost of becoming a licensed home inspector.
+These include the cost of tuition for required courses, exam fees, licensing fees, state application fees, and the cost of background checks.
+Additionally, the general cost of living in a state can affect the overall expenses involved in the licensing process.

 Cost Breakdown